Choosing Courses [Part II]

 - Gamelan Semara Santi is a classical percussion orchestra from Bali, Indonesia, consisting of tuned gongs, bronze-keyed xylophones, drums, and bamboo flutes.
 Approximately 20 to 25 musicians participate, mostly Swarthmore students, plus a few additional community members.
 We perform classical and modern compositions from Bali - some instrumental, some with dance.
 We rehearse Indonesian style, without the use of notation.
 Musicians may receive 0.5 credit per semester if desired.
 We welcome any student musician to play, with or without prior training in music.
 No audition is necessary.
 Students who wish to dance should have a background in some form of dance (not necessarily Indonesian dance).
 Weekly rehearsals are on Mondays from 4:30-6:30 p.m. in Lang Music 410, plus an additional 30 minutes per week in smaller groups ("sectionals"), day and time TBA.
 There are also three Sunday afternoon rehearsals per semester.
 For more information e-mail Tom Whitman at firstname.lastname@example.org.

-Registration for courses will happen on the Friday of Orientation Week, after you've met with your academic advisor.
+Registration for courses will happen on August 26, 2020, after you hae met with your academic adviser.
 For now, make a list of courses that not only are in the discipline you think will be your major, but also those courses that interest you outside that discipline.
-This will be a good start for that first conversation with your advisor.
+This will be a good start for that first conversation with your adviser.

 Some courses will need to be lotteried.
 If you are concerned about a particular course and whether there is need for a lottery, please refer to that academic department's webpage under "Courses."